-Figure 2, gives the elements of green business and these are:
+Figure 2 gives the elements of green business.
+These are:

 - Follow quality business practices.
-Invest and procure good quality material that are sourced and produced sustainably (e.g., Quality seeds for agriculture, organically grown vegetables etc.) - Clean and environmentally friendly workplaces (housekeeping, shops, roadside vending etc.) - The green products are costly.
+Invest and procure good quality material that have are sourced and produced sustainably (e.g., Quality seeds for agriculture, organically grown vegetables etc.). - Clean and Environment Friendly workplace (housekeeping, shops, roadside vending etc.). - The green products are costly.
 A normal (incandescent) bulb will cost about 20 US cents whereas LED is about 1 USD.
 The green products are healthier.
-For example, use of Light emitting diode (LED) type lights gives you better quality of light and improves your productivity, generates less heat and consumes less power.
+For example, use of Light emitting diode (LED) type lights give you better quality of light and improves your productivity, generates less heat and consumes less power.
 The module on energy efficiency has more details.
-This is compared to using kerosene lanterns and normal bulbs, which are not bright enough and produces harmful fumes, and consumes more energy and cost to run.

-- Using clean water improves your health by reducing water borne diseases. - The practice of manufacturing, sourcing of green products should catch up for sustainable profits.
+This is compared to using kerosene lanterns and normal bulbs, which are not bright enough and produces harmful fumes and consumes more energy and cost to run. - Using Clean water improves your health by reducing water borne diseases. - The practice of manufacturing, sourcing of green products should catch up for sustainable profits.